Epiglottitis in Children

 How can I help prevent epiglottitis in my child?

 Experts recommend infants get 3 to 4 doses of the Hib vaccine.
-The main doses are given at 2 and 4 months of age or at 2, 4, and 6 months of age, based on the brand used by your healthcare provider.
-Your child will need a booster dose by 12 to 15 months of age.
+The main doses are given at ages 2 and 4 months or at ages 2, 4, and 6 months, based on the vaccine brand used by your healthcare provider.
+Your child will need a booster dose at age 12 to 15 months.

 If your child has epiglottitis, family members or other close contacts may be treated with rifampin.
 This medicine helps prevent the condition in people who may have been exposed to it.